 Yes: Yes , consult with an orthodontist.Get a more detailed answer ›

 The first teeth which are shed and replaced by permanent teeth.
 The first primary tooth comes in at about 6 months of age and the 20th and last primary tooth erupts at around 2 1/2 years of age.
 The primary teeth are replaced beginning usually at about age 6.
 Also called baby teeth, milk teeth, temporary ...Read more

-- Can you get braces if you still have baby teeth?
+- Can you have braces with baby teeth?

-- Can you get braces if you don t need them?
+- Can you get braces with a bridge?

 - Can you get braces with cavities?